The name Parcel was carried to England

 Early Notables of the Parcel family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Parcel Notables in all our PDF Extended History products and printed products wherever possible.
+in 1696.
+He entered the...
+Another 35 words (2 lines of text) are included under the topic Early Parcel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Parcel family to the New World and Oceana